shakacode/shakapacker/README.md

 ```

 Webpack intelligently includes only necessary files.
 In this example, the file `packs/application.js` would reference `../src/my_component.js`

+`nested_entries` allows you to have webpack entry points nested in subdirectories.
+This defaults to false so you don't accidentally create entry points for an entire tree of files.
+In other words, with `nested_entries: false`, you can have your entire `source_path` used for your source (using the `source_entry_path: /`) and you place files at the top level that you want as entry points. `nested_entries: true` allows you to have entries that are in subdirectories.
+This is useful if you have entries that are generated, so you can have a `generated` subdirectory and easily separate generated files from the rest of your codebase.

 ### View Helpers
 The Shakapacker view helpers generate the script and link tags to get the webpack output onto your views.